azizul96/event-management-09/questions_and_answers.md

 #### Answer: ?

 <i>The forEach loop will execute the callback for each element in the array.
-For the truthy values, it will increment count by 1 for each of them.</i>
+For the truthy values, it will increment count by 1 for each of them.
+The final value of count is 3 because it was incremented for each truthy element in the nums array (1, 2, and 3).</i>

 </p>
 </details>